Exploring the Holly Ash and Old Dutch Cleanser Mine in the El Paso Mountains near Red Rock Canyon State Park.

 Decaying mining equipment can be found scattered throughout the site.

-Inside one of Holly Ash’s processing drums, which had been shot up by gun enthusiasts.
+Inside one of Holly Ash’s processing drums.

 The Holly Ash Mine began operation in 1939 as a direct competitor to the nearby Old Dutch Cleanser Mine.